RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>17</sup> [Ye] fools and blind: for whether is greater, the gold, or the temple that sanctifieth the gold?
 <sup>18</sup> And, Whosoever shall swear by the altar, it is nothing; but whosoever sweareth by the gift that is upon it, he is guilty.
 <sup>19</sup> [Ye] fools and blind: for whether [is] greater, the gift, or the altar that sanctifieth the gift?
-<sup>20</sup> Whoso therefore shall swear by the altar, sweareth by it, and by all things thereon .
+<sup>20</sup> Whoso therefore shall swear by the altar, sweareth by it, and by all things thereon.
 <sup>21</sup> And whoso shall swear by the temple, sweareth by it, and by him that dwelleth therein.
-<sup>22</sup> And he that shall swear by heaven, sweareth by the throne of God, and by him that sitteth thereon .
+<sup>22</sup> And he that shall swear by heaven, sweareth by the throne of God, and by him that sitteth thereon.
 <sup>23</sup> Woe unto you, scribes and Pharisees, hypocrites! for ye pay tithe of mint and anise and cummin, and have omitted the weightier [matters] of the law, judgment, mercy, and faith: these ought ye to have done, and not to leave the other undone.
 <sup>24</sup> [Ye] blind guides, which strain at a gnat, and swallow a camel.
 <sup>25</sup> Woe unto you, scribes and Pharisees, hypocrites! for ye make clean the outside of the cup and of the platter, but within they are full of extortion and excess.